VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

 ## Performance tip

-LogsQL allows users to obtain multiple statistics from a single expression.
+LogsQL allows users to obtain multiple stats from a single expression.
 For instance, the following query calculates 50th, 90th and 99th percentiles for the `request_duration_seconds` field over logs for the last 5 minutes:

 ```